renancavichi/portfolio/README.md

-# Tutorial React
+# React Tutorial

 Hi!
 I'm Renan Cavichi,<br>
 MSc Software Engineer, especialized on Web Development, Usability and Agile Methods<br><br>

 This is a academic tutorial for beginers in React.
-Here, you will found some codes developed during my classes.
+Here, you will found some codes developed during my classes in brazilian.

-Fell free to explore the code and leanr together.
+Fell free to explore the code and learn react.

 #### Hooks